Logarithmic typical distances in preferential attachment models: Spectral radius of the truncated offspring operator

 \section{Spectral radius of the truncated offspring operator}

-As we discussed in \Cref{sec_offspring_operator}, the age restriction on the paths we have counted suggests us to consider the offspring operator after removing all the vertices with age less than $\zeta n$.
-In fact, we performed a similar truncation on $[\bdt , n]$ in \Cref{sec_trun_lowerbound} with $\bdt=\ceil{\log^3 n}$ when proving the lower bound \eqref{conc-LB-dist-PAd}.
-However, in that case, only an upper bound on the path existence probability was needed.
+As we \zhu{have} discussed in \Cref{sec_offspring_operator}, the age restriction on the paths we have counted \zhu{suggests considering the offspring distribution} after removing all the vertices with age less than $\zeta n$.
+In fact, we \zhu{have} performed a similar \ch{restriction to} $[\bdt , n]$ in \Cref{sec_trun_lowerbound} with $\bdt=\ceil{\log^3 n}$ when proving the lower bound \eqref{conc-LB-dist-PAd}.
+However, in that case, only an {\em upper bound} on the path existence probability was needed.
 Consequently, this truncation is ignored in \eqref{eq_hd_lower_trans_sum_int}.
-When proving \Cref{prop-path-count-PAMc-LB_simple}, if we follow the approach in \Cref{sec_trun_lowerbound}, we need a {\em lower bound} on the path existence probability to show that $\Erw\brk{N_{n,r}(k)}$ tends to infinity.
+When proving \Cref{prop-path-count-PAMc-LB_simple}, if we follow the approach in \Cref{sec_trun_lowerbound}, we \ch{instead} need a {\em lower bound} on the path existence probability to show that $\Erw\brk{N_{n,r}(k)}$ tends to infinity.
 Then, two main problems arise: \begin{itemize} \item[$\rhd$] The offspring operator $\bfT_\kappa$ should be {truncated to involve only vertices with rescaled ages at least $\zeta$; and}

-\item[$\rhd$] We can not easily bound the inner product $\langle {\bf 1}, \bfT_\kappa^k {\bf 1}\rangle$ from {\em below} by using the spectral norm for a general operator $\bfT_\kappa$, as we did in \eqref{eq_hd_lower_part1-ded}.
-Instead, using the spectral radius could be more appropriate, since $r(\bfT_\kappa)=\lim_{s\to \infty}\lVert\bfT_\kappa^k\rVert^{1/k}$. {However, it is far from obvious that the spectral radius of the truncated operator is close to that of the untruncated one, since the operator is not compact, nor self-adjoint.} \end{itemize} Hence, to obtain \eqref{conc-UB-dist-PAd}, it is necessary to show that the inner products, or perhaps the spectral radii of the offspring operators before and after truncation, are close.
+\item[$\rhd$] \ch{we} can not easily bound the inner product $\langle {\bf 1}, \bfT_\kappa^k {\bf 1}\rangle$ from {\em below} by using the spectral norm for a general operator $\bfT_\kappa$, as we did in \eqref{eq_hd_lower_part1-ded}.
+Instead, using the spectral radius could be more appropriate, since $r(\bfT_\kappa)=\lim_{k\to \infty}\lVert\bfT_\kappa^k\rVert^{1/k}$. {However, it is far from obvious that the spectral radius of the truncated operator is close to that of the untruncated one, since the operator is not compact, nor self-adjoint.} \end{itemize} Hence, to obtain \eqref{conc-UB-dist-PAd}, it is necessary to show that the inner products, or perhaps the spectral \zhu{\ch{radii}} of the offspring operators before and after truncation, are close.
 Due to some technical reasons that will become clear in later sections, the kernel that we consider is the following restriction of $\kappa$ on $[3{\zeta},1-{\zeta}]$: \eqn{ \kappa^\circ_{\zeta}((x,s),(y,t))=\indic{x,y\in [3{\zeta},1-{\zeta}]} \kappa\big((x,s),(y,t)\big). }